jeshan/tfbridge/README.md

 - If you don't see your favourite provider, raise an [issue with this link](https://github.com/jeshan/tfbridge/issues/new?title=Add%20support%20for%20provider%20$x&body=Please%20support%20provider%20$x.%20%20It%27s%20available%20at%20the%20following%20link:https://github.com/terraform-providers/terraform-provider-$x)

 - Please remember that **this is still experimental software**.
 Do not use it in production yet.

+## Forkers
+Code is released under the Simplified BSD Licence.
+Fork and hack away!

+Install Go 1.12 locally.
+Run `build.sh` to compile code for the various providers.
+Example resources that you can deploy to test is found on this page or in the `custom-resources.yaml` template.

+You can deploy a similar deployment pipeline.
+The Codebuild project in it contains the exact build steps.
+In case you can't build successfully, check the exact steps in it.
+Otherwise, raise an issue.